Your Cart

 • Additionally, Ancient Nutrition’s vitamin C formula features ingredients inspired by the Traditional Chinese Method that can support a healthy immune system.

-Jill Levy has been with the Dr. Axe and Ancient Nutrition team for seven years.
+Jill Levy worked with the Dr. Axe and Ancient Nutrition team for eight years.
 She completed her undergraduate degree in Psychology from Fairfield University, followed by a certification as a Holistic Health Coach from the Institute for Integrative Nutrition.
 Jill takes a “non-diet” approach to health and really enjoys teaching others about mindful eating, intuitive eating and the benefits of eating real foods.

 icon-subscribe-save